VilktorK/DummySimpleDistroboxManager/DOCUMENTATION.md

 # Dummy Simple Distrobox Manager Documentation

 ## Overview
 Dummy Simple Distrobox Manager is a user-friendly tool for managing Distrobox containers.
-It provides an simple way to create, manage, and maintain distroboxes with separate "working directories" for each container.
+It provides a simple way to create, manage, and maintain distroboxes with separate "working directories" for each container.

 ### Key Concepts
 - Each distrobox has two components: